Learning in repeated auctions: Tractability at the Cost of Approximation Error

 First, let us consider the simple family of second-price auctions with an anonymous reserve price (which contains the Myerson auction in the symmetric case).
 From the learning point of view, only one parameter must be learned.

 \begin{proposition2} Let $\mathcal{A}$ be the class of second-price auctions with anonymous reserve prices.
 For $n\geq 2$, the pseudo-dimension of $\mathcal{A}$ is

-\end{proposition2} \begin{proof} First, an auction of $\cA$ is defined by only one parameter, thus we identify it with its anonymous reserve price and we denote it by $a$ for simplicity.
-Finding a set of dimension 2 that can be pseudo-shattered by $\cA$ is trivial.
+\end{proposition2} \begin{proof} First, an auction in $\cA$ is defined by only one parameter, thus we identify it with its anonymous reserve price and we denote it by $a$ for simplicity.
+Finding a set of cardinality 2 that can be pseudo-shattered by $\cA$ is trivial.
 We only need to prove that any set of dimension 3 and higher cannot be shattered.

-We remind that a dataset $S_T = (x_1, \dots, x_T)$ of size $T$ is pseudo-shattered by $\cA$ if there exists $\theta\in\lR^T$, such that for any $c\in\{-1, 1\}^T$, there exists $a\in\cA$ such that $\forall t\in\{1,\dots,T\}, {\rm sign}(r_a(x_t)-\theta_t) = c_t$.
+We remind that a dataset $S_T = (\bx_1, \dots, \bx_T)$ of size $T$ is pseudo-shattered by $\cA$ if there exists $\theta\in\lR^T$, such that for any $c\in\{-1, 1\}^T$, there exists $a\in\cA$ such that $\forall t\in [T]$, ${\rm sign}(r_a(\bx_t)-\theta_t) = c_t$.

-Regardless of the number of bidders $n$, the function $a\mapsto r_a(x)$ is quasi-concave in the reserve price $a$ and thus can cross (strictly) at most twice any threshold $\theta_t$.
-Hence, a dataset $S_T$ of size $T$ can only generate a subset of $\{-1, +1\}^T$ of size $2T+1$: when $a$ ranges from $0$ to $\infty$, the vector ${\rm sign}(r_a(x_t) - \theta_t)$ changes values at most twice per points in $S_T$.
-Thus a set $S_T$ can be pseudo-shattered only if $2^T \leq 2T+1$ which means that necessarily $T \leq 2$. \end{proof}
+Regardless of the number of bidders $n$, the function $a\mapsto r_a(\bx)$ is quasi-concave in the reserve price $a$ and thus can cross (strictly) at most twice any threshold $\theta_t$.
+Hence, a dataset $S_T$ of size $T$ can only generate a subset of $\{-1, +1\}^T$ of size $2T+1$: when $a$ ranges from $0$ to $\infty$, the vector ${\rm sign}(r_a(\bx_t) - \theta_t)$ changes values at most twice per points in $S_T$.
+Thus, a set $S_T$ can be pseudo-shattered only if $2^T \leq 2T+1$ which means that necessarily $T \leq 2$. \end{proof}